A new species of Crotalus, a venomous snake, has been discovered in Satun Province in southern Thailand.

 Dinosaur footprints discovered in northern Thailand

-New flower discovered in Thailand national park
+A new flower discovered in a national park in Thailand

 Prepare your trip to Thailand